 Higgins and colleagues’ new study in JAMA Internal Medicine sheds light on this important issue–and suggests that contraceptives’ effects on people’s sex lives can have major consequences for birth control practices.

-The research team from the University of Wisconsin-Madison and the University of Utah conducted a study of 2,000 people who started a new contraceptive method and could switch or discontinue their method at any time for free.
+The research team included scholars from the University of Wisconsin-Madison and the University of Utah.
+The team conducted a study of 2,000 people who started a new contraceptive method.
+Research participants could switch or discontinue their method at any time, for free.
 They found that at one month, about half of contraceptive clients reported that their method had led to a positive impact on their sex life, less than a third reported no sexual change, and one in six reported a negative sexual impact.

 The team then examined how these sexual impacts at one month helped predict people’s continued use of their contraceptive method at six months.
 They found that those who reported a negative impact on their sex life were upwards of three times as likely to discontinue or switch their method compared to people who reported a positive sexual impact.
 And this effect on contraceptive use over time was much stronger than factors that we more commonly consider: changes in vaginal bleeding, physical side effects such as headaches or bloating, and psychological side effects such as changes in mood.